 Peace Lutheran Church

-A church family where everyone feels at home.
+A church family where we,

 Sunday School is held for ages 3-103!

 Youth will focus on Jesus being our "Light"